kiran2023/RK-MART-API/README.md

 # RK-MART-API
-A total of 30 products api with various filtration options using nodejs, expressjs, mongodb.
+A total of 30 products API with various filtration options using Nodejs, Express, and MongoDB.

 https://rk-mart-api-production.up.railway.app/